Louisa Calio: Life and career

-Calio was an honor student in advanced placement English at Herricks High School and won a Regent's scholarship to attend SUNY Albany, graduating magna cum laude with special honors in English.
+Calio attended Herricks High School and studied English at SUNY Albany, graduating magna cum laude.
 Calio began her career as an English teacher in Waterford, NY and then worked in the inner city schools of Philadelphia for five years, branching out into the arts with Jackie Teamor at Philadelphia Museum of Art's urban arts development program.
 After earning her master's degree in education at Temple University, she moved to New Haven, CT and began her career as a performance poet.
 Calio traveled to East and West Africa and studied independently with Robert Farris Thompson.
 They developed ritual performances inspired by both Italian and African traditions together at Yale School of Art and Architecture.

 Calio's writing has appeared internationally in prestigious anthologies, magazines and journals like Gradiva, Descant (magazine), Voices in Italian Americana/Bordighera Press, Journal of Italian Translation, Feile-Festa, New Verse News, The Gleaner, Studia Mystica and feminist magazine, Salome.
 She has written extensively about women and her interest in East and West Africa and the Caribbean, where she lived for over 25 years.
 Documenting her journeys in photographic images, as well as the written word, she exhibited her photos at the Broward County Library, the Sangster International Airport and Round Hill Hotel and Villas, Montego Bay in "A Passion for Africa," based on a lifelong attraction to Nubia and the Nile and "A Passion for Jamaica," reading from her book in progress, A Day in the Tropics.
 She is a member of The Long Island Writers' Guild and the Italian American Writers Association.

 Calio was a founding member and the first Executive Director of City Spirit Artists, Inc. (1976–1981), a nonprofit organization in New Haven, Connecticut, funded by a Bicentennial Grant to make arts available to divergent populations.
 The program, which was to last one year, was developed by Calio into a project and later incorporated with her effort and efforts by members of her board who included Mary Hunter Wolf, President of the Center for Theater Techniques, Elisabeth Kubler, President of Long Wharf Theatre and U.S. Representative Rosa DeLauro.
 Yale University, ACES Educational Center for the Arts, Yale's African American Center, educators, businessmen and women, City Spirit made the arts readily accessible for free through grants, in jails, halfway houses, senior citizen homes, community centers, public schools, hospitals and hospices.
 Calio later served as a creative writing instructor and a grants consultant to its board of directors for ten years.
 City Spirit Artists lasted 25 years.

 She has directed and performed multimedia productions of her work set to dance and music by jazz composers Oliver Lake and Wadada Leo Smith at Yale University, Albertus Magnus College, ACES Educational Center for the Arts for many years.
 She is also a certified Sivananda Yoga instructor.